tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_mouse_and_keyboard_interaction.md

     ellipse(axis,220, 370,370)
 {% endhighlight %}

 Processing requires the `add_library()` line for loading in ControlP5.
-A new ControlP5 instance is then assigned to a variable named `cp5`.
-From here on, any ContolP5 features can be accessed with a `cp5.` prefix; this will make sense a little further along when we begin to add controllers.
-The `axis` coordinate runs through the centre of the `ellipse` below, in other words it is the lies on horizontal centre of the 'face'.
-The face is positioned to the left of display in order to make room for control widgets on the right.
+In the `setup` block, a new ControlP5 instance is assigned to a variable named `cp5`.
+From here on, one can access ContolP5 features with a `cp5.` prefix; this will make sense a little further along when we begin to add controllers.
+The `axis` coordinate runs through the centre of the `ellipse`; in other words, it marks the horizontal centre of the circular 'face'.
+The face is positioned to the left of the display to make room for control widgets on the right.

 <figure>
   <img src="{{ site.url }}/img/pitl07/controlp5-identikit-start.png" />